Fix MacBook Trackpad Not Working after Sequoia Update

 How do I unstick my MacBook trackpad?

 Is your Mac trackpad jammed or stuck in clicked mode?
-You have to do some physical actions that help remove dust, first, use your Mouth Air and Blow forcefully as you through heavy air into border space.
+You have to take some physical actions to help remove dust.
+First, use your Mouth Air and Blow forcefully as you blow heavy air into border space.
 Or use thick Paper, insert the paper in a slot, and move around the button.
-This will help in removing and cleaning up dirt & dust.
+This will help remove dirt and dust.
 If this trick doesn’t work, you must replace the upper case assembly.

-Several users reported the issue with the Apple Trackpad logicboard being damaged.
-When they apply pressure on the Trackpad Case’s bottom edge, it’s working fine or Stopped working.
+Several users reported the issue with the damaged Apple Trackpad logicboard.
+When they apply pressure on the Trackpad Case’s bottom edge, it works fine or Stops working.

-So we recommended taking it to Apple or an AASP.
-And Save Time and Money.
-Or Call Apple Support & Book Appointment at apple genius bar.
+So we recommend taking it to Apple or an AASP to save Time and Money.
+You can also call Apple Support and book an Appointment at the Apple Genius Bar.

 Solution #14: Reset SMC on Mac

-Skip this step for M1, M2 Mac Users.
-Apple Silicon Mac Doesn’t need to store any Startup Value.
+Skip this step for M1 and M2 Mac Users.
+Apple Silicon Mac doesn’t need to store any Startup Value.
 We can reset it by Restarting your M1 Mac or MacBook.

-Resetting SMC is a universal solution for hardware and power-related issues on Mac.
-So we will reset the SMC of the MacBook with a non-removable battery.
+Resetting the SMC is a universal solution for hardware and power-related issues on Macs.
+So, we will reset the SMC of the MacBook with a non-removable battery.

 • #1: Turn off MacBook.